quix-it/quix-quang/projects/quang/components/README.md

 It can be fully customized using the input property `datepickerOptions` (see https://air-datepicker.com/examples)

+---

 <h4 style="color:#f03c15">IMPORTANT</h4>

+Remember to add the import

+`node_modules/@quix/quang/components/date/global-date.component.scss`

+or

+`@quix/quang/components/date/global-date.component.scss`

-Remember to import 'node_modules/@quix/quang/components/date/global-date.component.scss' in your global style (suggested "vendors" folder)
+in your global style (suggested "vendors" folder)

+---

 ### Input

 The [QuangInputComponent](input/input.component.ts) must be configured using the `componentType` input property as:

 * text
 * textarea
 * password